Sacro Monte di Varallo: History

 The present layout of the Sacro Monte is the result of a series of interventions carried out from the very end of the 15th century up until the middle of the 19th century.

 Father Bernardino Caimi, an eminent political and religious man, was the promoter of the Sacro Monte, with the help of rich local families.
 He had been rector of the Palestinian Holy Places, and an Ambassador to the Spanish court.
 A plaque tells us that Caimi tried to recreate the “Holy sites, so that who could not go on a pilgrimage might see Jerusalem”.
 After his death in 1499, father Candido Ranzo and father Francesco da Marignano, continued his work.
 Helped by Gaudenzio Ferrari from Valduggia (a key figure until 1529 – painter, sculptor and architect), creator of some of the most enthralling of the sacred dramas: The Three Kings and The Crucifixion.
 The Lanino brothers Giulio Cesare Luini and Fermo Stella da Caravaggio were the executors of his work.

 From the middle of the sixteenth-century work began on a total renovation of the site.
 At the height of the Counter-Reformation, all the events of Jesus’s life were to be represented, the passion and his death.
 The area was organized into two zones, the predominantly natural lower portion and the summit, destined to represent the City of Jerusalem.
 From 1570 to 1590 a substantial number of the chapels in the garden area were constructed, the frescoes were finished and the statues were added.
 From 1593 until 1640, the organization of the urbanistic, architectural and figurative elements was carried out in the elevated zone.
 The configuration of the Sacro Monte was taking place; the cardinal points of the first scenes - Nazareth, Bethlehem, Crucifixion and The Burial - were established in the new layout.

 From 1565 until 1569 the architect Galeazzo Alessi played a decisive role in the renovation work, as did the Perugian architect Domenico Alfiano, and Valsesians Giovanni d’Enrico and Bartolomeo Ravelli.
 The sculptors, Tabacchetti, Giovanni D’Enrico, and painters like il Morazzone, Tanzio, Rocca, the Gherardini brothers, and the Gianoli brothers worked in the same artistic vein established by Gaudenzio Ferrari.
 However, Morazzone and the d’Enrico brothers, Giovanni and Tanzio, helped concretize the gran teatro montano.
+Giacomo Paracca completed the sculptural group depicting Massacre of the Innocents circa 1600.